How to deduct car expenses as a business owner in Canada

 Insurance

-License and Registration Fees
+License & Registration Fees

 How to Calculate Your Deduction

-Example: If you drove 20,000 km in total and 5,000 km were for business, your business-use percentage is 25%.
+Example: If you drove 20,000 km in total and 5,000 km were business-related → 25% business use.

 Example: